Guardians vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- Cleveland has played as an underdog of +155 or more once this season and lost that game.
+- Cleveland has not been a bigger underdog this season than the +165 moneyline set for this game.

-- The Guardians have an implied victory probability of 39.2% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Guardians have a 37.7% chance of coming away with a victory in the contest.

-- Cleveland and its opponents have gone over the total this season in 44 of its 105 opportunities.
+- Games involving Cleveland have gone over the total set by oddsmakers in 45 of 106 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!